How and where DEC charities are responding in the Middle East

 How donations have been helping

-All DEC member charities working in Gaza are scaling up their work now.
+DEC member charities working in Gaza are scaling up their work now.
 As people look towards an uncertain future, donations to the Middle East Humanitarian Appeal can be a lifeline.

 During the temporary ceasefire earlier this year, they were able to replenish essential supplies, deliver hot meals, and repair damaged water systems.
 Despite the many challenges, the work carried out during that time shows what they are able to deliver when they are in a position to provide aid at scale.

-Even with medicine supplies running dangerously low, trained medical staff are providing vital care in field hospitals and clinics.
+Even with medicine supplies running dangerously low, trained medical staff provided vital care in field hospitals and clinics.
 Funds from the Middle East Humanitarian Appeal have helped install a new water filtration machine at the last operational children’s hospital in Gaza City, which is now providing thousands of litres of clean water daily.

 Woman in headscarf packs tomatoes into bags during humanitarian aid distribution